 Once the chicken is cooked through, carefully remove the mesh bag from the rest of the soup.
 I usually use some tongs to grab it and have a bowl ready to place it in.
 Then remove the chicken from the bag and either shred it or cut it into bite-sized chunks.
 If you want some of the onions in the soup, you can also chop these up as well.
-Like I mentioned, I don’t like the onions in it, so I just discard them at this point.
+As I mentioned, I don’t like the onions in it, so I just discard them at this point.

-Bring it all to a boil and cook until the noodles are done, about 10 minutes depending on the noodles.
+Bring it all to a boil and cook until the noodles are al dente.
+This takes about 10 minutes depending on the noodles.

-- 1 lb chicken breast boneless, skinless
+- 1 lb chicken breast (boneless, skinless)

 - 2 onions

 - 1 tbsp garlic powder